gedbac/class4js/readme.md

     $interface(properties:Object, parent:Object): Object

-You can check if object is compatible with given interface or inherit give class.
+You can check if object is compatible with given interface or inherits give class.

     $is(source:Object, target:Object): Boolean

-An class can inherit one or more interfaces.
+A class can inherit one or more interfaces.

 __Example:__